stevesaliman/gradle-properties-plugin/README.md

 properties from the various properties files.
 See the [CHANGELOG](http://github.com/stevesaliman/gradle-properties-plugin/blob/master/CHANGELOG.md) for recent changes.

-**NEW:** Release 1.5.0 lets you to make environment files optional, so you don't need to make a bunch of empty files when you only need to override properties for certain environments.
+**NEW:** Starting with release 1.5.0, environment files can be optional, so you won't need to make a bunch of empty files when you only need to override properties for certain environments.
+See the description of the `propertiesPluginIgnoreMissingEnvironment` for more details.

 The Properties plugin is designed to make it easier to work with properties that change from environment to environment, or client to client.
 It makes life